 Additional time off

 Employees have statutory entitlements to maternity, paternity and adoption leave.
+All employed parents have the right to two weeks' statutory parental bereavement pay if they lose a child under the age of 18 or suffer a stillbirth from 24 weeks of pregnancy.
 Parents and carers are also entitled to take unpaid parental leave of 18 weeks per child until their 18th birthday, with a maximum of four weeks per year per child.
 Employees can take reasonable unpaid time off to deal with an emergency involving a dependant (for example if a child falls ill) and then apply for either annual leave or parental leave if more time off is needed.
 Employees have the right to unpaid compassionate leave for a dependant's funeral.

 Employees are entitled to paid or unpaid leave for a variety of activities.
 For example, you need to allow employee representatives paid time off for carrying out their duties (for example, as a health and safety representative).
 You also need to allow employees unpaid time off for various public service activities such as acting as a magistrate.
 If you are making an employee redundant, you must allow time off for job-seeking.